KristinShuyiHan/lab-report-4-week-8/lab-report-4-week-8.md

         assertEquals(expected, MarkdownParse.getLinks(contents));
     }
 ```
-My implementation of `MarkdownParse.java` fails the test, picking up every link as a valid link:
+My implementation of `MarkdownParse.java` fails the test by falsely picking but both second and third link:
 ```
 3) testSnippet3(MarkdownParseTest)
 java.lang.AssertionError: expected:<[https://ucsd-cse15l-w22.github.io/]> but was:<[